hdShang/arxiv-daily/docs/cs-AI/2025-08-03/papers/250805668v3-a-survey-of-llm-based-deep-search-agents-paradigm-optimization-evalu.md

 ---
 layout: default
-title: A Survey of LLM-based Deep Search Agents: Paradigm, Optimization, Evaluation, and Challenges
+title: "A Survey of LLM-based Deep Search Agents: Paradigm, Optimization, Evaluation, and Challenges"
 ---

 # A Survey of LLM-based Deep Search Agents: Paradigm, Optimization, Evaluation, and Challenges